Did you know?

 Cannabis safety tips

-If you choose to consume cannabis: Choose lower potency Limit frequency Use a trusted source Consider a T-break Recognize signs of cannabis poisoning These effects can lead to unintentional injuries.
+If you choose to consume cannabis… Choose a lower potency Limit frequency of consumption Use a trusted source Consider a tolerance break Recognize signs of cannabis poisoning These effects can lead to unintentional injuries.
 Remember: Impairment lasts 6 or more hours—always use a designated driver who is 100% sober.
 Campus resources

 What to know about BAC